nim-lang/Nim/doc/manual.rst

 Every exception inherits from ``system.Exception``.
 Exceptions that indicate programming bugs inherit from ``system.Defect`` (which is a subtype of ``Exception``) and are stricly speaking not catchable as they can also be mapped to an operation that terminates the whole process.
-Exceptions that indicate any other execution error that can be caught inherit from ``system.CatchableError`` (which is a subtype of ``Exception``).
+Exceptions that indicate any other runtime error that can be caught inherit from ``system.CatchableError`` (which is a subtype of ``Exception``).